TULiberalArts/Public-Policy-Lab/pages/fellowships.md

 ---
 The Public Policy Lab (PPL) supports faculty and graduate student scholarship addressing either public policies themselves or social conditions and processes with implications for public policy.
 We welcome scholars using a wide variety of methodological approaches.
 We offer three types of fellowships:

+**_Faculty Fellowship_**<br
-1. Faculty who apply independently and receive a course release to provide time for their work and to write a grant application.
+Faculty who apply independently and receive a course release to provide time for their work and to write a grant application.

 - [Faculty Fellowship Guidelines](https://liberalarts.temple.edu/sites/liberalarts/files/20-21%20Faculty%20Fellowship.pdf)

+**_Research Teams Fellowship_**<br>
-2. Faculty-Graduate Student Research Teams who apply together and receive a one-semester RAship for the student to work both on the faculty member’s project and the student’s own research.
+Faculty-Graduate Student Research Teams who apply together and receive a one-semester RAship for the student to work both on the faculty member’s project and the student’s own research.

 - [Research Teams Fellowship Guidelines](https://liberalarts.temple.edu/sites/liberalarts/files/20-21%20Research%20Teams.pdf)

+**_Graduate Fellowship_**<br
-3. Graduate students who apply independently and receive support for research expenses such as conference travel.
+Graduate students who apply independently and receive support for research expenses such as conference travel.

 - [Graduate Fellowship Guidelines](https://liberalarts.temple.edu/sites/liberalarts/files/20-21%20Graduate%20Fellowship.pdf)